GiuseppeELio/FRESCO-Board/README.md

  https://github.com/GiuseppeELio/PRC_Station/blob/main/Libraries/SD-master.zip

  %%%------**ARDUINO CODE**-----%%%%
+ In the next lines you can find two version of the compiled code, the first one works only in local while the second one works as the first but includes also a wifi connection using an ESP8266 board.
+This implementation allows realizing an **IOT Cloud** platform exploting **ThingSpeak**.

  Now step by step the code compiled on arduino are detailed and explained.

+> **Version 1** works only in local.
  Step 1 - Libraries
 ```
 #include "DHT.h"